 What is Conversion Rate?

 A Conversion Rate is the percentage of people who take the desired action.
-In terms of online website application, conversion rate could be the number of people who visit your website and actually purchase a product or service.
+In terms of online website application, the conversion rate could be the number of people who visit your website and actually purchase a product or service.
 Other forms of conversion could include software downloads, registration, or newsletter subscriptions.
 Determining what is important to track and measure is the foundation to any good digital marketing campaign.

 Why Conversion Rates Are Important For Your Website